William Blakeney, 1st Baron Blakeney: 1740 to 1748

-When trade disputes with Spain led to the outbreak of the War of Jenkins' Ear in 1739, Blakeney was appointed brigadier general in the expeditionary force sent to reinforce Admiral Vernon.
-His reputation for training was a factor in his selection, since the force included 3,000 newly recruited American colonial militia.
-He took part in the disastrous attack of March 1741 on Cartagena de Indias and the short-lived occupation of Cuba.
+When trade disputes with Spain led to the outbreak of the War of Jenkins' Ear in 1739, Blakeney was appointed brigadier general in the expeditionary force sent to reinforce Admiral Edward Vernon.
+His reputation for training was a factor in his selection, since the force included 3,000 newly recruited provincial troops from British America.
+He took part in the disastrous attack of March 1741 on Cartagena de Indias and the short-lived invasion of Cuba.
 The West Indies was a notoriously unhealthy posting, and simply surviving was an achievement.
-Between 1740 and 1742, British navy and army deaths from disease and combat were estimated as over 20,000, with death rates of 80–90% among land forces.
+Between 1740 and 1742, British military deaths from disease and combat were estimated as over 20,000, with death rates of 80–90% among soldiers.

 With little to show for the investment of men and money, the survivors returned to Britain in October 1742.
 Blakeney was appointed lieutenant governor of Stirling Castle, an immensely strong position controlling access between the Scottish Highlands and the Lowlands.
-In September 1745, the Jacobite army passed the castle en route to Edinburgh, but lacked the equipment needed to take it.
+In September 1745, the Jacobite Army passed the castle en route to Edinburgh, but lacked the equipment needed to take it.

-The Jacobites made a more serious attempt in the Siege of Stirling Castle in January 1746, but progress was slow.
-Despite victory at Falkirk Muir on 1 February, the Jacobites lifted the siege and withdrew to Inverness when Prince William, Duke of Cumberland began advancing north from Edinburgh.
+The Jacobites made a more serious attempt in the siege of Stirling Castle in January 1746, but progress was slow.
+Despite victory at Falkirk Muir on 1 February, the Jacobites lifted the siege and withdrew to Inverness when a government army under Prince William, Duke of Cumberland began advancing north from Edinburgh.
 After the Rising ended at Culloden in April 1746, Blakeney was promoted lieutenant general and given military command of the Highlands.